 The Painter class inherits from ViewRect to provide clipping and local coordinates, and tracks current cursor position and current pen.
+It also supports drawing to a separate map buffer if applicable (see map () below for details).

+'''

 • Painter{ ..., pen = ..., key_pen = ... }

+'''

 In addition to ViewRect arguments, Painter accepts a suggestion of the initial value for the main pen, and the keybinding pen.
-They default to COLOR_GREY and COLOR_LIGHTGREEN otherwise.
+They default to COLOR\GREY and COLOR\LIGHTGREEN otherwise.